Kumtag Desert: Prevailing winds and sands

-The prevailing winds in this region would appear to blow from the west and northwest during the summer, winter and autumn.
-Though in spring, when they certainly are more violent, they no doubt come from the northeast, as in the desert of Lop.
+The prevailing winds in this region blow from the west and northwest during the summer, winter and autumn.
+Though in spring, when they are more violent, they come from the northeast, as in the desert of Lop.
 The arrangement of the sand here agrees perfectly with the law laid down by Grigory Potanin, that in the basins of Central Asia the sand is heaped up in greater mass on the south, all along the bordering mountain ranges where the floor of the depressions lies at the highest level.
 The country to the north of the desert ranges is thus summarily described by Sven Hedin: "The first zone of drift sand is succeeded by a region that exhibits proofs of wind modelling on an extraordinarily energetic and well-developed scale, the results corresponding to the jardangs and the wind-eroded gullies of the Desert of Lop.
 Both sets of phenomena lie parallel to one another; from this we may infer that the winds which prevail in the two deserts are the same.
 Next comes, sharply demarcated from the zone just described, a more or less thin kamish steppe growing on level ground; and this in turn is followed by another very narrow belt of sand, immediately south of Achik-kuduk Finally in the extreme north we have the characteristic and sharply defined belt of kamish steppe, stretching from east-northeast to west-southwest and bounded on north and south by high, sharp cut clay terraces.

 "At the points where we measured them the northern terrace was 113 ft high and the southern 853/4 feet....Both terraces belong to the same level, and would appear to correspond to the shore lines of a big bay of the last surviving remnant of the Central Asian Mediterranean.
 At the point where I crossed it the depression was 6 to 7 mi, wide, and thus resembled a flat valley or immense river-bed."